 5) Washington not only took care of Martha’s children, but he was also the surrogate father to his nieces and nephews.
 Especially the children of his younger brother Samuel who died in 1781.

-6) George Washington was a soldier to the core so his approach to raising children was quite different from his wife.
+6) For his family, George Washington was a soldier to the core.
+His approach to raising children was quite different from his wife.
 He was strict and took a rather hard-line approach in case the young children acted in an undisciplined manner.
 In contrast, his wife was more lenient with them.

 7) Although Washington was stern, Jacky saw him as a loving father figure.
 And in a heartfelt letter, he expressed his sentiments saying that “although God took his father away from him, he was thankful that He gave him a good guardian such as Washington.”